michaverhagen/semi-website/_use_cases/manufacturing.md

 ## The challenge

 Generating quotes for complex machinery is traditionally a skilled, slow and manual task.
-Each quote is dealt with as a unique instance and manually done using multiple time-consuming revision and negotiation rounds.
-This means no instant rough estimate is possible which discourages the customer and means wasted effort by the estimating organization
+Each quote is dealt with as a unique instance and manually done using multiple time-consuming revisions and negotiation rounds.
+This means no instant rough estimate is possible which discourages the customer and means wasted effort by the sales team and supporting engineers

 ## The solution

-Weaviate can collect all existing quote data to form a knowledge graph of quote expertise from the manufacturer.
-The graph can be coupled through the Weaviate API to the company website quote-request pages.
-A new customer can then self-serve a quote by entering their requirements.
-Once data is entered by the customer, Weaviate can use existing quote information to form a ballpark quote with upper and lower limits for the customer.
-This increases customer retention by instantly giving a quote and allowing them to then engage with the manufacturer on the quote.
-This also saves the quote department all the initial manual quote time and means they can focus on quickly tightening the quotes already supplied by Weaviate.
+Weaviate collected all existing quote data to form a knowledge graph of quote expertise from the manufacturer.
+The graph coupled through the Weaviate API to the company website quote-request pages.
+A potential customer or sales representative can now self-serve a quote by entering their requirements.
+Once data is entered, Weaviate uses existing quote information to form a ballpark quote with upper and lower limits.
+This increases customer conversion by instantly giving a quote and allows for a quicker more efficient sales conversation.
+Simultaneously it frees up time for engineers calculating production costs for products that may never see the light of day.
+Subsequently new actual prices are automatically added to the data to increase accuracy on the quotes supplied by Weaviate

 ## Request a demo BUTTON